BehaviorTree/BehaviorTree.CPP/docs/DecoratorNode.md

 ## RetryNode

-Tick the child up to N times, where N is passed as a [NodeParameter](NodeParameter.md), as long as the child returns FAILURE.

-Interrupt the loop if the child returns SUCCESS and, in that case, return SUCCESS too.

-If the child returns RUNNING, this node returns RUNNING too.

-## RetryNode

-Tick the child up to N times, where N is passed as a [NodeParameter](NodeParameter.md), as long as the child returns FAILURE.
+Tick the child up to N times, where N is passed as a [NodeParameter](NodeParameters.md), as long as the child returns FAILURE.

 Interrupt the loop if the child returns SUCCESS and, in that case, return SUCCESS too.

 If the child returns RUNNING, this node returns RUNNING too.